 EIN-Only Business Credit Cards Without a Personal Guarantee or an SSN

-Business credit cards can be a great way to safely pay for business expense, earn rewards, manage cash flow and even an option for short-term business financing.
+Business credit cards can be a great way to safely pay for business expenses, earn rewards, manage cash flow and even an option for short-term business financing.
 When shopping for a business credit card, you may come across an intriguing idea: business credit cards that can be obtained with just an EIN: no Social Security number or personal guarantee required.

 No EIN business credit cards may be appealing for several reasons:

-1. Your personal credit profile isn’t great and you want to find a credit card issuer that won’t check personal credit
+1. Your personal credit profile isn’t great and you want to find a credit card issuer that won’t check personal credit,

 2. You don’t want to use a business credit card that will report your account to your personal credit reports and impact your personal credit scores, and/or